singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

     P(A or B) = P(A) + P(B)  -  P(A and B)

 Logically, this makes sense.
 If we simply added their sizes, we would have double-counted their intersection.
-We need to subtract this out.We can again visualize this through a Venn diagram:
+We need to subtract this out.
+We can again visualize this through a Venn diagram:

 ![](media/IX_06_03.JPG)

 For example,  imagine  we were picking a number between 1 and  10 (inclusive).
 What's the  probability  of picking an even number or a number between 1  and  5?
-We have a 50% probability  of picking an even number and a 50% probability  of picking a number between 1 and 5.The odds of doing both are 20%.
+We have a 50% probability  of picking an even number and a 50% probability  of picking a number between 1 and 5.
+The odds of doing both are 20%.
 So the odds are:

 P(x is  even or x  <=5)
 ```